scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### DESCRIBE

-`DESCRIBE` command returns column metadata for the specified table.
+The `DESCRIBE` command returns column metadata for the specified table.

 This command returns the following columns: